David's Wrath; The Syrians Rally and Are Defeated

 The miniatures represent one of the greatest visualizations of Old Testament events ever made.
 Some of the stories and their heroes are well known, but there are also accounts of less familiar Israelites who fought for the Promised Land—tales that resonate to this day.
 There are incredibly violent battle scenes in which the implements of war are so accurately depicted they could be replicated.
 And there are scenes of everyday life, love, hate, and envy, as well as adultery, rape, and murder—all set in thirteenth-century France.

 A messenger returns with news of the shameful treatment that David's envoys have received at the court of the Ammonite king, Hanun.
 Hanun, confident that David will attempt to avenge the indignity, hires thousands of Syrian mercenaries to strengthen the Ammonite army.
 It is to no avail, however, as Joab shortly leads the Israelites into battle and defeats the enemy.
 In this scene, as the last of the Israelite army rides forth, Joab lands a crushing blow with a battle axe that fells an enemy rider and his horse.
-(2 Kings 10:6–14)
+(2 Samuel 10:6–14)

 The Syrians Rally and Are Defeated

 Ashamed of their loss to Israel, the Syrians assemble a great army; men have come from across the Euphrates to join Shobach, commander of the Syrian army.
 David orders the Israelite army across the Jordan and engages the enemy head on.
 In the heat of battle, David encounters Shobach and runs him through with a spear; in total, forty-thousand Syrian soldiers are slain.
-(2 Kings 10:15–18)
+(2 Samuel 10:15–18)

 Folio 41r (Latin)